1300 088 065

 Be honest and always be conservative with income and asset estimation.

-Like we said about telling your broker about the HECs debt, try to establish a transparent and honest approach with them regarding your income and assets.
+As we said about telling your broker about the HECS debt, try to establish a transparent and honest approach with them regarding your income and assets.
 After all, your income is shown on your payslip.

 What about your yearly earnings?
-A lot of first home buyers include their superannuation in their yearly income.
-But this money doesn’t go into your pocket, so it should be left out.
+Many first-home buyers include their superannuation in their yearly income.
+But since this money doesn’t go into your pocket, it should be left out.

 Making a sound estimate will help you stay in a stronger financial position later on…

-We see all kinds of situations every day.
-We deal with financial stress and unique situations all the time.
+We see all kinds of situations every day, deal with financial stress, and encounter unique situations all the time.
 So there is no need to be embarrassed about your financial situation.
 We’ve probably heard it before, anyway!

 Make sure to include all expenses.

-Any extra expenses like childcare or phone bills that you haven’t factored in are essential.
-So sit down and make a comprehensive list of all your monthly expenses, as the lender will use this to determine how much you can afford to make in repayments.
+Any extra expenses, like childcare or phone bills that you haven’t factored in are essential.
+So, sit down and make a comprehensive list of all your monthly expenses.
+The lender will use this to determine how much you can afford to make in repayments.

 Overapplying won’t help.